Travel.State.Gov >

 Staying in Touch on Your Trip

-When traveling during the adoption process, we encourage you to register your trip with the Department of State.
-Travel registration makes it possible to contact you if necessary.
-Whether there's a family emergency in the United States, or a crisis in Costa Rica, registration assists the U.S. Embassy or Consulate in reaching you.
+When traveling abroad during the adoption process, we encourage you to enroll with the Department of State through our Smart Traveler Enrollment Program (STEP) to receive important information from the Embassy about safety conditions in your destination country.
+Enrollment makes it possible for the U.S. Embassy or Consulate in Costa Rica, to contact you in an emergency, whether natural disaster, civil unrest, or family emergency.
+Whether there is a family emergency in the United States or a crisis in Costa Rica, enrollment assists the U.S. Embassy or Consulate in reaching you.

 Note: Inclusion of non-U.S. Government links does not imply endorsement of contents.